kvietcong/kvietcong/README.md

 ## 👨🏻‍💻 About me:

-Hi there, I'm University undergraduate pursuing Computer Science.
-I always want to learn more, whether it be Software/Web Development or Algorithms and Data Structures.
-I love to play Tennis but also video-games!
-Some of my favorites are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
+I always want to learn more, whether it be Software/Web Development, Machine Learning, or Algorithms and Data Structures.
+Some of my favorite video games are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
+I also love to play tennis and stare into starlit skies 🌠.

 ## 🎇Things I'm Doing Right Now